shanksxz/quickcmd/README.md

 ### Setup

-After installation, run qk -c to create the necessary directory for storing your commands.
+After installation, use `-d` to create the necessary directory for storing your commands.
 This step only needs to be done once, after the initial installation.

 ```bash
 qk -d